 - explore their personal gifts and how those gifts may be used in response to their baptismal call;

 Participants must be registered in their parish, provide a letter of recommendation from their pastor, commit to actively practicing their Catholic Faith, and agree to begin praying at least one hour of the Liturgy of the Hours daily as a part of their regular, planned prayer life.

 The Core Curriculum of 150 Class hours covers a 2-year span which follows the academic year.

-There are five proposed sites (based on a minimum number of participants) for the 2018-2020 Program: Arden, Bryson City, Lenoir, Greensboro and Charlotte.
+There are five proposed sites for the 2018-2020 Program in English (based on a minimum number of participants) : Arden, Charlotte, Greensboro, Lenoir, and Smoky Mountain Region.
 Classes meet on designated Saturdays from 9:30 A.M. – 4:00 P.M. with an hour for lunch.
 Sessions average about one every three weeks within the academic year.

 Classes will begin in the Fall.
 Calendar of dates coming soon.

 - $55.00 annual registration fee (payable each year at time of registration)

 - $185.00 per year tuition (tuition is payable in full or various installments)